rileywheadon/poll-app/ROADMAP.md

 ### Important

-- [ ] Change ranked into a clickable interface
+- Change ranked into a clickable interface
+  - [x] Implement ui
+  - [ ] Wire to backend
 - Add custom endpoints to scale:
   - [x] Add in create as an input option
   - [ ] Add to input slider
   - [ ] Add to line graph output
 - [ ] Disable submit button until a response is given
-- [ ] Remove ranked.js from base and scripts
+- [x] Remove ranked.js from base and scripts
+- [ ] Change tier list html structure to a something responsive to an arbitrary number of entires in a tier (grid?)

 ### Small/Secondary